Monterey California, USA Travel Guide

 Monterey Bay waters remain consistently cold (average 50-55°F / 10-13°C) year-round.
 A Wetsuit is usually needed.

-Surrounding inland areas of California can experience wildfires, especially in late summer and fall.
-This may impact air quality, so monitor local reports.
+Surrounding inland areas of California might experience wildfires, especially in late summer and fall.
+This may impact atmospheric quality, so monitor local reports.

-Coastal fog appears often, especially in summer mornings.
+Coastal fog appears often, particularly during summer mornings.
 It can obscure distant views but often clears by afternoon.

 Winter months can bring significant rainfall.
-A Waterproof jacket is a good idea during this period.
+A Waterproof jacket is a good idea at this time.

 Monterey is in the United States.
 U.S. Federal law determines entry requirements.
 Most international travelers need a visa or an approved Electronic System for Travel Authorization (ESTA) to enter the United States.